 How is this possible?
 Use the 2Smart Cloud IoT platform.
 It’s aimed at professional developers, but the plans include a free one for DIY enthusiasts.
 This is worth using!

 Since 2Smart Cloud is a professional platform, it has a modern mobile application constantly evolving and getting new features.
 You can manage your DIY device both from the free 2Smart Cloud app and using additional methods: Siri and Google Assistant voice commands, phone calls, and a Telegram bot.
 And you can also share access to the device with other users.
 For example, with your loved ones, so that they can also control the shared device.
+The same mobile app can be used for projects based on the 2Smart Standalone open-source platform, such as the greenhouse automation system.

 The platform allows you to use ESPHome when creating devices based on the ESP32 microcontroller.
 You only need to copy the configuration into the visual editor without even specifying the Wi-Fi network credentials in it.
 They will be required when assembling test firmware, but they are not used in production firmware – the industry-standard pairing procedure is used to link the device to the mobile application.